Our verdict

 The midsole is something else

-This peculiar design even made a tester say that the shoe is “absolutely nuts.”
-He explained that when the lattice underfoot is compressed, it collapses forward, giving propulsion to the ride.
+This peculiar setup works in mysterious ways because when the lattice structure is compressed, it collapses forward, giving propulsion to the ride.

 It was challenging to measure the softness of this midsole in the same way we measure other foams.